Corey-M/NAudio.Lame/README.md

 [![Build Status](https://github.com/Corey-M/NAudio.Lame/workflows/.NET%20Core%202.2/badge.svg)](https://github.com/Corey-M/NAudio.Lame/actions?workflow=.NET%20Core%202.2)
 ## Description

-Wrapper for `libmp3lame.dll` to add MP3 encoding support to NAudio on Windows.
+Wrapper for `libmp3lame.dll` to add MP3 encoding support to NAudio 2.0 on Windows.

-**Beta Notice:** This is a beta version built against NAudio 2.0.0-beta2.
-Interfaces are subject to change without notice.
+**IMPORTANT:** Because this wraps Windows native DLLs *it will not work on any other operating system.*

-**IMPORTANT:** Because this wraps Windows native DLLs *it will not work on any operating system.*  It may function with Windows emulation layers but I have never tested this.
+It may function with Windows emulation layers but I have never tested this.

 Includes both 32-bit and 64-bit versions of Windows native `libmp3lame.dll` (named `libmp3lame.32.dll` and `libmp3lame.64.dll` respectively), both of which will be copied to the output folder on build.
 If you are compiling for a specific CPU target - `x86` or `x64` - then you only need to distribute the appropriate version.